tldr-pages/tldr/pages/common/speedtest-rs.md

 # speedtest-rs

-> A `speedtest.net` testing utility and crate for checking network download and upload speeds.
+> An unofficial Rust-based tool for testing network speeds using speedtest.net, limited to HTTP Legacy Fallback.
 > More information: <https://github.com/nelsonjchen/speedtest-rs>.

 - Run a full speed test (download and upload):